AdaCore/learn/courses/Ada_For_The_CPP_Java_Developer/chapters/11_Concurrency.rst

 Selective Rendezvous
 ~~~~~~~~~~~~~~~~~~~~~

 The accept statement by itself can only wait for a single event (call) at a time.
-The **select** statement allows a task to listen for multiple events simultaneously, and then to deal with the first event to occur.
-This feature is illustrated by the task below, which maintains an integer value that is modified by other tasks that call *Increment*, *Decrement*, and *Get*:
+The :ada:`select` statement allows a task to listen for multiple events simultaneously, and then to deal with the first event to occur.
+This feature is illustrated by the task below, which maintains an integer value that is modified by other tasks that call :ada:`Increment`, :ada:`Decrement`, and :ada:`Get`:

 .. code-block:: ada